yanpitangui/MicrosoftTyeBlazorDotnet6WebApi/README.md

 Microsoft tye makes it so easy to connect your microservices.
 It supports project (.csproj, etc) and docker images.

-Look at how frontend connect to backend's ip address:
+Look at how easily the frontend project connect to backend's ip address:
 ```csharp
 builder.Services.AddHttpClient("weatherapi", client =>
 {
     client.BaseAddress = builder.Configuration.GetServiceUri("backend");
 });
 ```
+Tye takes care of that for you.
+You just have to give this method the same name as defined in tye.yaml.

 This definition can be found on frontend's ```Program.cs```.

 ## Requirements
 1. Install microsoft tye: